X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter13/Test_Doubles_en.md

 outside the system under test and don’t modify anything.
 Examples: getUser(), findResults(), readFile().

-In general, you should perform interaction testing only for functions that are statechanging.
+In general, you should perform interaction testing only for functions that are state-changing.
 Performing interaction testing for non-state-changing functions is usually redundant given that the system under test will use the return value of the function to do other work that you can assert.
 The interaction itself is not an important detail for correctness, because it has no side effects.